Lucretia37/metacrafters-ETH-PROOF-Beginner-module/README.md

 ```

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile HelloWorld.sol" button.
+To compile the code, go to any solidity compiler .

-Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "HelloWorld" contract from the dropdown menu, and then click on the "Deploy" button.
+Once the code undergoes the compilation process, you can initiate the deployment of the contract by navigating to the "Deploy & Run Transactions" tab present in the left-hand sidebar.
+From the dropdown menu, choose the "MyToken" contract, and then activate the "Deploy" button.

-Once the contract is deployed, you can interact with it by calling the sayHello function.
-Click on the "HelloWorld" contract in the left-hand sidebar, and then click on the "sayHello" function.
-Finally, click on the "transact" button to execute the function and retrieve the "Hello World!" message.
+Upon the successful deployment of the contract, you gain the ability to engage with its functionalities by invoking the "burn" and "mint" functions.
+Locate the "MyToken" contract within the left-hand sidebar, and proceed to select the desired function—either "burn" or "mint."
+Finally, execute the function by activating the "transact" button, resulting in the execution of the function and the retrieval of pertinent outcomes associated with the "MyToken" contract's burn and mint features.

 ## Authors